 Rob Abdul: I would agree with that, I think she's trying to pick a fight, trying to make herself look good in front of the international community, when the reality is the Brexit negotiations are really going nowhere at the moment, and it's a fantastic way to distract the British public.
 I don't see our Prime Minister making such a fuss about the Grenfell disaster, 71 people lost their lives there, why wasn't the government up in arms about that?
 It's because it doesn't make them look good.
 I wholeheartedly agree that what Theresa May is doing here is just basically making a play at the international stage to show that she's a powerful person, that she can take control.
 When in fact she's not even following the rule of law in this country, which is innocence until proven guilty, just saying someone's done something — that doesn't cut it.

 Sputnik: What actions would you personally like to see, what actions should we be seeing from a government that is actually powerful, that is doing a good thing for individuals and also abroad?

 Rob Abdul: It really beggars belief.
-We proport to have democracy, we proport to be a civilized nation, we proport to be forward thinking when, in fact, basically, we're reduced to a playground mentality: he did it, she did it, without any proof, or any just cause.
+We purport to have democracy, we purport to be a civilized nation, we purport to be forward-thinking when, in fact, basically, we're reduced to a playground mentality: he did it, she did it, without any proof, or any just cause.
 A powerful government should rely on its democracy, on its rule of law and its processes and not just point the finger at someone just because it helps their cause.